Music for the Masses: Singles

 "Strangelove", the album's lead single, was released on 27 April 1987.
 The band appeared on the BBC's Top of the Pops on 7 May 1987 to promote the song.
-The band and label consider "Strangelove" to be instrumental to their success in the United States; when they started the US leg of their tour, the song was in the top 40 and they were seeing large crowds for their shows.
 Instrumental "Pimpf" was the single's B-side.

 Their second single, "Never Let Me Down Again", was released on 24 August 1987, with "Pleasure, Little Treasure" as its B-side.
 The album's third single, "Behind the Wheel", was released on 28 December 1987, and on 7 January 1988, Depeche Mode appeared on the Top of the Pops again to perform the song.
 The B-side, "Route 66", was included because Gore "thought it would be a good idea to record a driving song" on the release.

 "Little 15" was released as the fourth and final official single in May 1988 (Note: Sources differ on the release date for "Little 15"; Burmeister and Lange give this as 18 May 1988, while depechemode.com gives the date as 16 May 1988.) in limited territories.
 The single had two B-sides, the instrumental "Stjarna" (Swedish for "star") and Wilder's performance of the "Moonlight Sonata" by Ludwig van Beethoven.
 Wilder performed the piano on both B-sides.

 On 23 August 1988, Sire Records released the US-only "Strangelove '88" due to the strength of the US leg of their Music for the Masses Tour.
 Remixes of "Nothing" were included in the release, and some remixes were provided by the music producer Tim Simenon, who goes by the professional name Bomb the Bass.
 On 7 September 1988, the band appeared at the 1988 MTV Video Music Awards and performed "Strangelove".
 Wilder said the performance was done at the prompting of their US label and marketing team to help improve their exposure in the US.
 Also in 1988, the band released their video collection Strange, which included all of their music videos directed by Anton Corbijn to date.

 Music for the Masses was remastered and released on a special two-disc version in 2006, with bonus tracks, a DVD documentary and a 5.1 audio mix of the original album.